Common Side Effects Of ADHD Medication

 Understanding different medications

-Finding the right dosage is an important part of minimizing the side effects of ADHD medication.
-When beginning medication, you or your child may need to try different dosages in order to find what works best.
-Some symptoms, like headache, may subside after a few weeks, while other symptoms, like moodiness or irritability, may indicate that you need to try a different dosage or a different medication.
-Below, we’ll outline a few of the most common side effects of ADHD medication.
+Finding the right dosage can be part of minimizing the side effects of ADHD medication for some people.
+When beginning medication, you or your child may try different dosages to find what works best.
+Some symptoms, like headaches, may subside after a few weeks, while other symptoms, like moodiness or irritability, may signal the need to try a different dosage or medication.
+Talk with your doctor about any side effects that you may experience.

 Increased risk of cardiovascular disease